sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 You can see that a proxy certificate has a limited lifetime and is stored in the ``/tmp`` directory. :abbr:`VO (Virtual Organisation)` extension information is also shown and is used to verify if you are indeed a member of this VO and group:
-A Grid service who has been provided with a delegation of your proxy can contact the :abbr:`VOMS (Virtual Organisation Management Service)` service for membership information and subsequently grant or deny you access.
+A Grid service that has been provided with a delegation of your proxy can contact the :abbr:`VOMS (Virtual Organisation Management Service)` service for membership information and subsequently grant or deny you access.